 Further prepares students to obtain a commercial driver's license.
 Learners have the opportunity to plan trips and manage loading procedures.
 Weight distribution techniques and security issues are also discussed.
 Student must be 18 years of age when class begins.
 This course is not eligible for financial aid.
+Corequisite(s): 458-341 Truck Driving 1, 458-342 Truck Driving 2, 458-344 Truck Driving 4

 Focuses on continuous improvement.
 This course is designed for students who have successfully obtained a commercial driver's license.
 Operating skills and the role of a professional truck driver are stressed.
 Student must be 18 years of age when class begins.
 This course is not eligible for financial aid.
+Corequisite(s): 458-341 Truck Driving 1, 458-342 Truck Driving 2, 458-343 Truck Driving 3

-461-Small Engine & Chassis Mechanic
+461 Small Engine & Chassis Mec